Cannabis distribution is one of the most valuable sectors of the California cannabis market.

 In April, California cannabis distributor Origin House became the subject of the largest ever public company acquisition in the history of the US cannabis market.
 The US$1.1 billion buyout of a cannabis distributor is a clear sign of the value to be had in California’s cannabis distribution industry.

-This INNspired Article is brought to you by:Nutritional High (CSE:EAT, OTCQB:SPLIF, FWB:2NU) is focused on developing, manufacturing and distributing premium and consistently dosed products in the cannabis-infused products industry, including edibles and oil extracts for nutritional, medical and adult recreational use.Send me an Investor Kit
+This INNspired Article is brought to you by:Nutritional High (CSE:EAT, OTCQB:SPLIF, FWB:2NU) is focused on developing, manufacturing and distributing premium and consistently dosed cannabis-infused products, including edibles and oil extracts, for nutritional, medical and recreational use.Send me an Investor Kit

 Adam Szweras, co-chair of the board for Nutritional High (CSE:EAT,OTCQB:SPLIF,FWB:2NU), called the acquisition a vote of confidence. “(It is a sign) that the market values companies who are able to control shelf space and realize greater margins and market penetration through ownership of the distribution pipeline.”

 California’s Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA) requires cannabis businesses to obtain a separate license for each segment of the cannabis industry supply chain, including cultivation, manufacturing, distribution and retail.
 The MAUCRSA operates under a dual-licensing system at the state and local level.
 Regardless of the licensed category, cannabis businesses must first obtain a local license before applying for a state license.
 In addition to this high hurdle, local regulations can differ from one jurisdiction to the next, which makes navigating California’s licensing process all the more difficult.